photobuff99/Delevoryas_CSCI2270_FinalProject/README.md

+# Messageboard App
-# How to Run
+## How to Run
 PSA: This is for Unix OS's, Windows support not yet available!
 Sorry!

-    1. Download the project files to your favorite directory
+1. Download the project files to your favorite directory (for example, ~/Downloads)
-    2. Use makefile to compile files
+2. Use the makefile to compile files
+3. Run client program, connecting to the remote server I setup on port 9000

+If you're new to using the command line, here's some more specific instructions:
+1. Download or clone this git repository to your Downloads folder (if you download it, make sure to decompress the zip file)

+2. Open a terminal application

+3. Enter this command to change directories to the project folder:

-        cd ~/Downloads
+        cd ~/Downloads/Delevoryas_CSCI2270_FinalProject

+4. Then enter this command into the terminal to use the makefile I provided:

         make

-#### Now what?
-Well, it depends how you want to test it!
-I rented an Ubuntu server that has the same operating system (14.04) as our virtual machine (for only $5! what a deal!!), so you can connect to the server I'm running on the remote virtual machine I rented using the client executable you made with make!
-Since the server is running a an executable compiled on the virtual machine, we should have the same version of GCC, so the data should transfer correctly!
-1. So, to connect to the remote server I rented, run the client executable with
+5. To run the client program (i.e., the program that accesses the messageboard) enter this command:

         ./client 108.61.224.250 9000

-(108.61.224.250 is the IP address of the remote server I rented for $5)
-2. Now try out the server!
-Type help for help, or help "command goes here" to see how to post a new topic, enter a topic, view messages from a topic, change topic, or see the current topics!
-You may also be wondering, how can I run the server myself?
-What a great question!
-If you want to run the server on your own computer, and connect using a separate terminal window on your computer or from another computer on the same LAN:
-1. Start by running the server on a machine

-        ./server 9000

-2. Run the client and connect to your server, using the ip address of the machine the server is running on.
-Ex: If you're running the server on the same machine as the client,
-enter:

-          ./client localhost 9000

-If you're running the server on another computer on the same LAN as your client, and the server machine's IP is 192.168.1.3,
-enter: (on the machine you're trying to connect from)

-          ./client 192.168.1.3 9000
+6. If the server is running (I leave it running all the time, occassionally rebooting it at night), you should connect successfully.
+If you don't for whatever reason, try running it again a few times, just in case it's a random network routing issue/etc. Once you connect successfully, the program will ask you for your username, and after that, you can enter "help" to see a list of commands you can use to browse and post on the messageboard.

 # Project Summary
 This library provides code for a simple messageboard server and client.
 The messageboard is structured as a collection of topics, each containing up to 10 posts at a time.